 It was the year 2000 when Cindy Lescarbeau saw a need for a faith-based training program for young performing artists in her community.
-She started an after-school program with seven young ballerinas.
-She named it Dance Divine Ministries.
-Cindy believed one day this class would become a company offering much more than ballet.
-At the end of the dance season the dancers and their parents requested the program to continue the next year and so it did.
+She started an after school program with seven tiny ballerinas.

-Thirteen years later Cindy underwent a lifesaving, kidney transplant thanks to her living donor, Erika Treadway.
+Thirteen years later she underwent a lifesaving, kidney transplant thanks to her living donor, Erika Treadway.
 Cindy came out of the surgery with a renewed love for life and passion to make a greater spiritual impact in her community and beyond.
-One month later her dad passed away due to a heart condition.
-The mix of emotions this presented were vast.
-Her broken heart did not want to do anything, yet her new-found health wanted to do everything.

 The founder’s creed calls for: